 - More than 50000 stable and free software is there in the Debian repositories.

-- Literally, a user can find each and every effective and useful application in the Debian software repository, which is entirely free.
+- Literally, a user can find every effective and useful application in the Debian software repository, which is entirely free.

 - Comes with all the desktop flavor that a user can imagine like AfterStep, Awesome, Black Box, Cinnamon, Fluxbox, flwm, FVWM, GNOME, i3, IceWM, ion, JWM, KDE, LXDE, MATE, Openbox, pekwm, Ratpoison, LXQt, WMaker, XBMC, Xfce.